| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 for one month after the organization has withdrawn

+from the agreement.
 The purpose for the inclusion of this special exception

 is to allow companies to enter into this agreement